m-couto/next_word_predictor/README.md

 An NLP project on building an app for predicting the next word the user will write, a similar feature to the one in our phones when we're writing text messages.
   - Check available app at: https://m-couto.shinyapps.io/PredictNextWord/.

 In this project we used data from the HC Corpora corpus, more specifically text in English from blogs, news and Twitter.
+This data is available at: https://d396qusza40orc.cloudfront.net/dsscapstone/dataset/Coursera-SwiftKey.zip.

 This repository contains a report on a first analysis of our data, namely:
 1. data cleansing and pre-processing;
 2. exploratory data analysis.